 Chocolate Sheet Cake

-- In a large bowl whisk together the flour, cocoa powder, baking soda and salt.
+• In a large bowl whisk together the flour, cocoa powder, sugar, baking soda, baking powder and salt.
+If the cocoa is lumpy, be sure to sift it first.

-- Pour the batter into the prepared pan, and bake for 28-32 minutes, or until an inserted toothpick comes out clean.
+• Pour the batter into the prepared pan, and bake for about 35 minutes, or until an inserted toothpick comes out clean or with a few cake crumbs.
+I recommend first checking around 30 minutes, although it may take up to 40 minutes.

 Chocolate Frosting

-- Beat in the rest of the powdered sugar about ½ cup at a time, alternating with 1 tablespoon of cream until the desired sweetness and consistency is reached.
+• Beat in the rest of the powdered sugar about 1/2 cup at a time, alternating with 1-2 tablespoons of cream (or milk) until the desired consistency and sweetness is reached.

 Notes